MooersLab/MooersLab/README.md

 - [LaTeX manuscript template](https://github.com/MooersLab/manuscriptInLaTeX/edit/main/README.md) Generic template for the first submission as a PDF.
 - [Writing log template in LaTeX](https://github.com/MooersLab/writingLogTemplate) Place to track progress and plans behind a manuscript.
 - [Annotated bibliography Template in LaTeX](https://github.com/MooersLab/annotatedBibliography) Every writing project needs one of these.
 - [Diary for 2023 in LaTeX](https://github.com/MooersLab/diary2023inLaTeX) Each day is a section.
 Each month is a chapter.
-Has an automatically generated index (something that some markdowns cannot generate).
+Has an automatically generated index (most markdowns cannot generate indices).
 Very feature-rich and ready to use.
 - [snippets for latex-mode in Emacs](https://github.com/MooersLab/snippet-latex-mode) My LaTeX code snippets for yasnippets.
 - [The writer's creed](https://github.com/MooersLab/thewriterslaw) Guidelines for greater productivity as a writer.